ashwaniMaddheshiya/interviewcraft/README.md

 ### **Backend (Server)**
 - **Framework**: NestJS with TypeScript
-- **AI Integration**: OpenAI GPT-4o-mini for question generation and evaluation
+- **AI Integration**: Google Gemini for question generation and evaluation
 - **Validation**: Class-validator for request validation
 - **Security**: Helmet for security headers, Throttler for rate limiting
 - **Environment**: Joi for environment variable validation